Application and approval of qualifications

 When we have finalised the assessment of your application, we will notify you by e-mail if we need additional documentation or we will send you a letter with your documentation.
 If we have approved your formal qualifications, the letter will inform you about the requirements for obtaining Danish authorisation and permission to work independently as a medical doctor.
 Please note that this letter is not your authorisation.

 Our letter including your documentation will be sent to the address you have stated in the application form by either regular or registered post.
-Please let us know if you change your address.
-If you live abroad, you must make sure that you have written your full address in the application form and that you can receive letters by post as we do not send letters with courier, GLS/TNT or the like.
+Please let us know if you change your address by sending an e-mail or a letter.
+If you live abroad, you must make sure that you have written your full address in the application form and that you can receive letters by postal service as we do not send letters with courier, GLS/TNT or the like.

 Application processing time